stax76/Flow.Launcher.Plugin.Favorites/README.md

 There is a context menu to copy to the clipboard and to run as admin.

-Tip 1: To edit the favorites conf file use an text editor.
-Put new entries on top so you don't have to navigate to the bottom all the time.
-After editing the conf file refresh the definitions by pressing F5 in Flow Launchers main window.
+Tip 1: To edit the favorites conf file use a text editor, for instance Sublime Text, use Flow Launcher to open the file as shown in the example.

-Tip 2: For Microsoft Store (UWP/MSIX) apps navigate File Explorer to `Shell:AppsFolder`, in there you can search for apps and create shortcuts (.lnk files) using the context menu.
+Tip 2: For Microsoft Store (UWP/MSIX) apps navigate File Explorer to `Shell:AppsFolder`, in there you can search for apps and create shortcuts (.lnk files) using the context menu, shortcuts can then be used to start the app.

 Tip 3: The Favorites plugin detects changes of the Favorites.conf file automatically and reloads the file.